ropensci/pangaear/cran-comments.md

 ---

-This release includes minor fixes for tests, and vignette title.
+This version fixes the rmarkdown/markdown dependency issue for vignettes that Kurt emailed maintainers about.

 Thanks!
 Scott Chamberlain